indrekots/aws-workshop/README.md

 [A NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) is a Network Address Translation (NAT) service.
 NAT gateways are used to enable instances in **private subnets** to initiate connections outside of your VPC while preventing inbound traffic from reaching those instances.
-NAT Gateway must be in a **public subnet**
+A NAT Gateway must be in a **public subnet**

-In AWS VPC dashboard, select *NAT Gateways* menu option and create two new NAT Gateway.
+In AWS VPC dashboard, select *NAT Gateways* menu option and create two new NAT Gateways.

 * place the first NAT gateway into `dmz-1` and the other one into `dmz-2` subnet
 * allocate a new elastic IP addresses for the NAT gateways